-This program is designed for students in a non-credit program whose ultimate post-secondary goal is to continue education and/or seek independent living and employment.
-The program offers students an opportunity to obtain credit courses or courses combined with on-the-job training.
-Students graduate from this program with either a Certificate of Accomplishment or upon successful completion of 14 credit courses, a Certificate of Achievement.
+This program is designed for students in a non-credit program whose ultimate post- secondary goal is to continue education and/ or seek independent living and employment.
+The program offers students an opportunity to obtain credit courses or courses combined with onthe-job training.
+Students graduate from this program with either a Certificate of Accomplishment or upon successful completion of 14 credit courses, an Ontario Secondary School Certificate (OSSC).
 Classes will be offered at Assumption College School, St. John's College, and Holy Trinity Catholic High School.